 Where is creative data is applicable?

 Grant proposals are a great area to utilize your analytic data.
 Proposals are stronger when there is data that you have researched and can prove.
 You can make a strong argument on why you need financial support when there are numbers to back it up.
 Track all types of data for getting key info that could make your proposal that much stronger.

 You can also learn to make key business decisions based on a strategy when you learn the numbers behind what you are doing.
-You can be informed about what series of art to make next, how much to spend on refreshments during your next studio visit, what your top selling item is, whether or not you should re-order an promotional item or freebie.
+You can be informed about what series of art to make next, how much to spend on refreshments during your next studio visit, what your top-selling item is, whether or not you should re-order a promotional item or freebie.

-Overall organization is also achieved when you know and track your receipts, other financial information and your art inventory.
+Being organized is also achieved when you know and track your receipts, other financial information, and your art inventory.
 The more you know about your business and operations, the more professional and organized you will be.

 What data should I be logging?

 There are a variety of ways to track data.
 This list will get you started on ways to begin tracking your data:

 Count Attendees: this data tacking is easily done by hand.
 A simple tally sheet or a clicker (which you can get on Amazon or Office Depot) makes things easy to count.
 You can track your traffic over the years and note what art you had on display, what the weather was like, how much you made, and use this information to make a better strategy for other exhibitions, events, and open houses.
 Note what worked by having evidence to show why it works.
 This can make future events successful and worth your time.

 Tacking Sales: If you use a Point of Sale software you can have the system tack most of your sales.
 These systems can tell you final sales counts, best sellers, inventory numbers, and more.